mancusolab/sushie/docs/manual.rst

      - 250
      - ``--max-select 100``
      - The maximum selected number of SNPs to calculate the purity.
 Default is 250.
 It has to be positive integer number.
 A larger number can unnecessarily spend much memory.
+   * - ``--min-snps``
+     - Integer
+     - 100
+     - ``--min-snps 50``
+     - The minimum number of SNPs to fine-map.
+Default is 100.
+It has to be positive integer number.
+A smaller number may produce weird results.
    * - ``--maf``
      - float
      - 0.01